emirtemindarov/emirtemindarov/README.md

 - 👋 Hi, I’m @emirtemindarov
-- 👀 I’m interested in learning C++ and JavaScript
+- 👀 I’m interested in learning
-- 🌱 And I'm currently learning JavaScript and C++
+- 🌱 And I'm currently learning
-- 📫 temindarov.e.i.20@gmail.com
+- 📫
-- 📞 +79788743680
+- 📞

 <!---
 emirtemindarov/emirtemindarov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.